your5e/5e-srd-markdown/dnd/51/obsidian_vault/statblocks/tiger.md

 ## Traits

 - _**Keen Smell.**_ The tiger has advantage on Wisdom (Perception) checks that rely on smell.
-- _**Pounce.**_ If the tiger moves at least 20 feet straight toward a creature and then hits it with a claw attack on the same turn, that target must succeed on a DC 13 Strength saving throw or be knocked prone.
+- _**Pounce.**_ If the tiger moves at least 20 feet straight toward a creature and then hits it with a claw attack on the same turn, that target must succeed on a DC 13 Strength saving throw or be knocked [[prone]].
 If the target is prone, the tiger can make one bite attack against it as a bonus action.

 ## Actions